-It’s easy to think your homeowners insurance policy protects your home and its contents in any type of emergency or disaster.
+It’s easy to think that your homeowners insurance policy will protect your home and its contents in any type of emergency or disaster.
 But that’s not always the case.

-Does your home insurance cover earthquakes or floods?
-No, homeowners insurance policies do not cover damage caused by those disasters.
-Homes in places that are vulnerable to quakes and floods need separate flood and earthquake insurance policies, and failing to be properly insured can leave homeowners financially devastated.
+Does your home insurance cover earthquakes and floods?
+The answer is no — homeowners insurance policies do not cover damage caused by those disasters.
+Homes in places that are vulnerable to quakes and floods need separate flood and earthquake insurance policies, so failing to be properly insured can leave homeowners financially devastated.

 What Is Earthquake Insurance?